dayihengliu/Text-Infilling-Gradient-Search/README.md

 - Inference: Run `TIGS_inference.ipynb`

 ## Trained Model
-Download the datasets at the link https://drive.google.com/open?id=1IABzc6ovkR6Uprnl3isSAWf6ax2fLHgH
+Download the trained models at the link https://drive.google.com/open?id=1IABzc6ovkR6Uprnl3isSAWf6ax2fLHgH
 - The APRC trained model can be found in `Model/APRC`
 - The Poem trained model can be found in `Model/Poem`
 - The Daily trained model can be found in `Model/Daily`